Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Related Work

-\paragraph{Graph-based Forecasting and Graph Pooling} Graph-based deep architectures have become popular in time series processing~\cite{seo2018structured,li2018diffusion, cini2022filling} with the state-of-the-art approaches that can be seen as hybrid global-local models~\cite{cini2023taming}.
-Conversely, differentiable graph pooling operators have been widely studied in GNN models for i.i.d.\ data~\cite{grattarola2022understanding, bianchi2023expressive}.
-In particular, dense trainable operators~\cite{ying2018hierarchical, bianchi2020spectral, hansen2022clustering} learn soft cluster assignment regularized by taking into account the graph structure.
-Sparse approaches instead produce hard cluster assignments usually learned by exploiting both the graph structure and a learned ranking on the nodes~\cite{bacciu2023pooling, gao2019graph}.
+\paragraph{Graph-based forecasting and graph pooling} Graph learning deep models have become popular in time series processing~\cite{li2018diffusion, cini2022filling, jin2023survey}.
+Graph pooling operators have been widely studied in \gls{gnn} models for i.i.d.\ data~\cite{grattarola2022understanding, bianchi2023expressive}, but their application to time series data is underexplored.
+Dense trainable pooling methods~\cite{ying2018hierarchical, bianchi2020spectral, hansen2022clustering} learn soft cluster assignment regularized by taking into account the graph structure.
+Sparse approaches, instead, produce hard cluster assignments usually learned by exploiting both the graph structure and a learned ranking on the nodes~\cite{bacciu2023pooling, gao2019graph}.
 Finally, non-trainable methods exploit a clustering of the nodes performed independently from the trained model~\cite{bianchi2020hierarchical, dhillon2007weighted}.
 Pyramidal graph-based architectures have been exploited in reservoir computing~\cite{bianchi2022pyramidal}.
-With regards to forecasting architectures, hierarchical representations have been exploited in specific domains such as traffic analytics~\cite{yu2019st, guo2021hierarchical, hermes2022graph}, air quality monitoring~\cite{chen2021group}, financial time series~\cite{arya2023hierarchical}, and pandemic forecasting~\cite{ma2022hierarchical}.
-In particular, \citet{yu2019st} propose a spatiotemporal graph U-network~\cite{gao2019graph} where representations are pooled and then un-pooled to obtain hierarchical processing.
-However, most of the above methods rely on fixed cluster assignments; furthermore, none of them directly address the hierarchical time series forecasting problem by optimizing predictions at each level of the hierarchy and taking into account coherency constraints.
+Graph neural networks has also been used to process temporal hierarchies by ~\citet{rangapuram2023coherent}.
+With regards to \glspl{stgnn}, hierarchical representations have been exploited in specific domains such as traffic analytics~\cite{yu2019st, guo2021hierarchical, hermes2022graph}, air quality monitoring~\cite{chen2021group}, financial time series~\cite{arya2023hierarchical}, and pandemic forecasting~\cite{ma2022hierarchical}.
+In particular, \citet{yu2019st} propose a spatiotemporal graph U-network~\cite{gao2019graph} where representations are pooled and then un-pooled to obtain a hierarchical processing of the time series.
+However, most of the above methods rely on fixed cluster assignments; furthermore, none of them directly address the hierarchical time series forecasting problem by optimizing predictions at each level of the hierarchy to learn cluster assigments and taking into account coherency constraints.